-- Do not submerge hoses in buckets, pools, tubs, or sinks. - Keep the end of hoses clear of possible contaminants. - Do not use spray attachments without a backflow prevention device.
+- Do not use spray attachments without a backflow prevention device.
 Attach these devices to threaded faucets.
 Such devices are inexpensive and available at hardware stores. - Use a licensed plumber to install backflow prevention devices. - Maintain air gaps between hose outlets and liquids.
 An air gap is a vertical space between the water outlet and the flood level of a fixture (e.g. the space between a wall-mounted faucet and the sink rim).
 It must be at least twice the diameter of the water supply outlet, and at least one inch. - Commercial property owners should develop a plan for flushing or cleaning water systems to minimize the risk of drawing contaminants into uncontaminated areas.